move at the speed of trust

 This is why software analogies help.
 You would not ship code without tests.
 Engagement is the test suite for deployment.
 Every meeting, workshop, or benefit agreement is a line of coverage.
 Miss enough lines and the system breaks in production.

 Trust is harder to measure than carbon, but you can track it.
 Indicators like transparency, inclusion, co-creation, and shared governance can be scored.
 Not with perfect precision, but enough to see where the weak spots are.
-If a local group’s trust score is half that of a regional coalition, that is not just data.
-It is a red flag that you will pay for later.
+If a local group’s trust score is half that of a regional coalition, that is a red flag that you will pay for later.

-The broader lesson is not about climate tech alone.
+The lesson extends beyond climate tech.
 Any new idea needs social license.
 You earn that license the same way you earn users: by solving real problems for them, by being clear about tradeoffs, and by letting them help shape the thing you are building.

-The people who figure this out first will be the ones who make not only the best carbon removal projects, but the best companies.
+The people who figure this out first will be the ones who make the best carbon removal projects and the best companies.
 Because in the end, technology scales through trust.